netxms/netxms-doc/admin/data-collection.rst

 gather information from the node according to DCI configuration.
 If a new value was received successfully, it's being stored in the database, and thresholds are checked.
 After threshold checking, data collector is ready for processing new request.
-Processing of a newly received parameter value is outlined on the figure below.
+Processing of a newly received metric value is outlined on the figure below.

 .. figure:: _images/dci_param_proc.png

-   Newly received parameter processing
+   Newly received metric processing

 It is also possibility to push data to server.
 If DCI source is set to :guilabel:`Push`, server just waits for new values instead of polling from